broyeztony/vigil/README.md

 - **emails**: `id` (message_id), `fingerprint` (SHA256), `received_at`
 - **user_emails**: Junction table linking users to emails (many-to-many)

+## Implementation Notes

+- **Code Generation**: Some portions of the code were AI-generated, but based on prototyping code and technical decisions that can be fully justified.
+The core architecture and concurrency patterns were designed and prototyped manually.
+- **Email Analysis/ML**: The email analysis and machine learning components are not fully documented yet.
+This is currently being worked on in preparation for a potential in-person interview discussion.

 ## Future Work

 - [ ] Integrate actual message queue (Kafka/RabbitMQ/NATS) for analysis
-- [ ] Build analysis workers for fraud detection
+- [ ] Build analysis workers for fraud detection (ML models, feature extraction)
-- [ ] Add rate limiting and retry logic
+- [ ] Add rate limiting and retry logic (handle 429 responses with exponential backoff)
-- [ ] Support multiple tenants
+- [ ] Implement Kubernetes operator for tenant provisioning and lifecycle management
-- [ ] Add metrics and monitoring
+- [ ] Add comprehensive metrics and monitoring (Prometheus, Grafana)
+- [ ] Support multiple tenants with proper isolation